SillyTavern/SillyTavern/public/notes/content.md

 **Both** of them will be pulled into the context if the message text mentions **just Bessie**.

+### Case-sensitive keys

+**To get pulled into the context, entry keys need to match the case as they are defined in the World Info entry.**

+This is useful when your keys are common words or parts of common words.

+For example, when this setting is active, keys 'rose' and 'Rose' will be treated differently, depending on the inputs.

 ## KoboldAI

 ### Basic Settings